jsonzilla/UTL/docs/module_mvl.md

 Types returned by blocking subview methods of the tensor.

-Dense and strided matrices will use apropriately strided views to efficiently represent blocking, while sparse matrices returns sparse views.
+Dense and strided matrices will use appropriately strided views to efficiently represent blocking, while sparse matrices returns sparse views.

 All subviews inherit `T`, `Dimension` and `Checking` configuration from the parent.